vi/udpexposer/README.md

 2. Allocate LRU map between tags and socket addresses.
 It has a static number of available slots, which is maximum client count.
 3. Designate an initially empty slot for one Client socket address.
 4. Wait for incoming datagrams.
 For each incoming datagram:
-5. Check if is has zero-length payload.
-If it is, it is a Client Keepalive and updates Client socket address in "3.".
+5. Check if is a keepalive message.
+Without `--password`, it is any zero-length UDP datagram.
+If it is a keepalive, Client socket address in "3." is updated.
 6. Check if it is coming from the Client (using address stored in "3.").
 If it is, take tag from the first two bytes of the payload and lookup Connectee address in "2.".
 Send the payload to that address.
 7. If it is not coming from Client and not empty then it is coming from Connectee.
 Register the source socket address in "2." (possibly evicting an old entry), assign a tag to it and send the datagram to Client (if its address in "3." is already known), prepending a Connectee tag.

 ## Client mode

 1. Create and bind UDP socket for communication with Server.
-2. Start sending empty keepalive UDP datagrams to Server address.
+2. Start sending keepalive UDP datagrams to Server address.
 3. Allocate LRU map between two-byte tags and local UDP sockets.
 It has static, predefined number of slots, which should match the one configured on server.
 4. For each incoming UDP datagram on the main socket, extract the tag from payload and lookup appropriate local (worker) UDP socket.
 If not found, bind a new one to random port and use it for communicating with a RealServer.
 This may evict (close) some old worker soocket.
 Send payload from the looked up (or just creted) worker socket to RealServer.
 5. For each incoming UDP datagram on the worker socket, tag with with client number and send to Server.